hyperledger/iroha-javascript/etc/api/reports/data-model.api.md

 export { Void as BlockCreationTimeout }
 export { Void as FindAllAccounts }
+export { Void as FindAllActiveTriggerIds }
 export { Void as FindAllAssets }
 export { Void as FindAllAssetsDefinitions }
 export { Void as FindAllDomains }
 export { Void as FindAllPeers }
+export { Void as FindAllRoleIds }
 export { Void as FindAllRoles }
 export { Void as NoTransactionReceiptReceived }